-Lessons learned – tornadoes form quickly and sirens can sound off too late.
+From this I learned that tornadoes form quickly and sirens can sound off too late.
 Trust your own eyes and judgment.

 According to Weather Underground, about 79 tornadoes touched across the U.S. during a set of storms at the end of April 2014.
 I went to bed one of those nights with my phone volume on its highest setting in case severe weather hit us.
 I started walking through in my head what I would do if the sirens went off and I realized that we are not as prepared as I thought.
 If we needed to take shelter during the day, we were all set – nighttime was a different story.

 If a storm were to have hit that night and damaged our house while we were in the basement, none of us would have shoes on, my children would have been in pajamas (shorts and nightgowns), and I had none of their nighttime comforts (pacifiers, blankies, and stuffed animals).